UniverseDevel/ULO-Controller/README.md

 ULO library: [ULO/bin/Release](ULO/bin/Release)
 ULO shell script: [ULO/ulo.sh](ULO/ulo.sh)

 Bare in mind, that I am learning C# and this is not a professional product and there is no warranty that it will work.
 Using this tool is purely at your own risk.
-Also I have to state that I am in no way affialiated with Mu Design Sàrl.
+Also I have to state that I am in no way affialiated with Mu Design Sï¿½rl.
 Also, this tool is not aimed for beginner users, it might require a little knowledge of C#, JSONPath, API, networking or Windows CMD usage.

 All usernames, passwords or IP addresses below are examples and should not be concidered to be default or safe.